AngleProtocol/merkl-docs/distribute/campaign-specific/erc20.md

 # Incentivize ERC20 tokens with Merkl

-Everything you need to know to make the most of your incentives on concentrated liquidity pools!
+Everything you need to know to make the most of your incentives on ERC20 tokens!

 ## Campaign configuration